Our Falls Vision | Stop all ambulance call-outs to minor and non-injury falls

 By doing this, the risk of damage is minimised and the faller has the best chance of maintaining a good quality of life.

 Treating fallen persons quickly and at their home or in their care home greatly reduces the risk of hospital admission and the resulting costs and deconditioning.

 By preventing the costs of hospital admissions and emergency callouts, organisations can reduce the pressure on stretched services and save significant amounts.

 Developed in association with South Western Ambulance Service (SWAST), HelpFall asks a few short questions so care staff can check if the person has new injuries or symptoms.
-HelpFall uses traffic lights to categorise the fall and suggest what actions care staff should take based on their answers.
+HelpFall uses a traffic light system to categorise the falls and suggest what actions care staff should take based on their answers.